 ◆ Monitor and sample for viruses: To establish an early warning system, the government will monitor and test samples of such items as illicit or smuggled products, abandoned hog carcasses in Taiwan, dead pigs found floating in bodies of water, and slaughterhouse material.

 ◆ Instruct farmers on processing kitchen waste or transitioning to pig feed: Hog farmers without high-temperature steam equipment to treat kitchen waste will be advised to switch to commercial pig feed.
 Those with such equipment will be subject to stepped-up inspections and strict oversight.

-◆ Require GPS on vehicles transporting live and butchered hogs: Transportation technology will be used to track the movement of animals and fresh meat in real time, thereby entirely eliminating blindspots in the prevention of outbreaks and the spread of ASF.
+◆ Require GPS on vehicles transporting live and butchered hogs: Transportation technology is used to track the movement of animals and fresh meat in real time, thereby entirely eliminating blindspots in the prevention of outbreaks and the spread of ASF.